varvet/DesignableKit/README.md

 ![attributes inspector](Images/identity-inspector.png)

-Once the above is done you should see a lot more attributtes to under the attributtes inspector that you you can manipulate.
-The changes should be shown immediately in interface builder if everything was done right.
+Once the above is done you should see a lot more attributes under the attribute inspector that you you can manipulate.
+The changes should be shown immediately in the interface builder if everything was done correctly.

 ![attributes inspector](Images/attributes-inspector.png)